© 2015 Barbara Grace Lake

 Till eyes blur unfocused, dark circles appearing.

-In shambles, it can’t be surprising to find
+It can’t be surprising in shambles I find

 Could I in my torment have honestly said,